San Diego, Californialemonlaw2022-09-30T00:59:00-07:00

 About Douglas D. Law

-Over the past 30 years, Douglas D. Law has established himself as one of California’s top lemon law and auto dealer fraud attorneys.
+Over the past 30 years, Douglas D. Law has established himself as one of the top San Diego lemon law lawyer and auto dealer fraud lawyer.

 He is rated as “Preeminent” by Martindale-Hubbell, the world’s most prestigious ranking service for lawyers.